Is Zcash Safe?

 Moderate risk — strong cryptographic foundations and 8+ years of operation, but privacy features create regulatory friction and zk-SNARK complexity introduces supply auditability concerns.

 Zcash is a privacy-focused cryptocurrency launched in 2016 that uses zero-knowledge proofs (zk-SNARKs) to enable fully shielded transactions.
-With a market cap of approximately $3.6 billion and a 21 million token cap matching Bitcoin's, ZEC ranks among the top 30 cryptocurrencies.
-Its B grade reflects 8+ years of operation with strong cryptographic research backing, balanced against the inherent complexity of zk-SNARK implementations (a 2019 disclosure revealed an undetected infinite counterfeit vulnerability that was patched without exploitation) and significant regulatory risk from privacy features that have led to exchange delistings in multiple jurisdictions.
+With a market cap of approximately $9.4 billion and a 21 million token cap matching Bitcoin's, ZEC ranks among the top 30 cryptocurrencies.
+Its B- grade reflects 8+ years of operation with strong cryptographic research backing, balanced against the inherent complexity of zk-SNARK implementations (a 2019 disclosure revealed an undetected infinite counterfeit vulnerability that was patched without exploitation, and nine CVEs were patched in April–May 2026) and significant regulatory risk from privacy features that have led to exchange delistings in multiple jurisdictions.

 TVL